bluefroguk1/empire-dump/content/Wiki/Rituals/Retreat to the White Caves.md

 ### Effects
 This ritual targets a building or well defined, walled area.
 It must be performed inside that location.
 At the completion, the area is warded against heralds of the Eternals.
 Such a creature approaching the boundary is always aware that the area is warded; if it enters it is immediately weakened for as long as it remains in the area.
 Even creatures that are larger-than-human-sized will be weakened by the power Of The Ward if they enter it.
 The ward creates a powerful roleplaying effect: mortals within the warded area feel cold and miserable, unless they are actively warming themselves.
 Those who sleep within the ward experience nightmares of being trapped within a cave whilst an unknown lurking evil sits brooding outside, waiting for the cold or hunger to drive them from safety.
-These effects are particularly pronounced for those with strong [[Lineage]].
+These effects are particularly pronounced for those with strong Lineage.
 When used inside a building, the ward protects the entire structure.
 Any openings in the structure - doors and windows especially - must be clearly marked with [[Runes]] or symbols of warding.
 The building must be a reasonably permanent structure, preferably of wood or stone; the ritual will not work on a tent or other entirely similar structure.
 Warding an Area|Heralds
 Season Duration